“The tendency to do nothing or remain unchanged.”

 Could the sailors have looked into a star filled night sky once Jonah was off the ship, and see and know the Creator of the universe?
 Did peace come to their souls as quickly as it came to the turbulent sea only moments before?

 There are moments of God’s grace extended throughout His Word.
 There are lives that we judge irredeemable, but God rescued.
-Lives that He was not willing to lose.
+God is not willing that any life should be condemned.
+(John 3:17).
 Not the Ninevites or the sailors.
 Not Jonah.
 And not you or me.
 That just makes me love Him even more!

 God could have just sunk the whole ship to get Jonah into the belly of the fish.
 He could have worked in the minds of the sailors to toss Jonah overboard (read the story).
 But these pagan sailors who had worshipped Baal, recognized Yahweh for who He is.